 - Failure to come to a complete stop at a stop sign

 - Driving the wrong way on a one-way street

 - Any other violation of Texas Motor Vehicle Laws

 If you feel that a Main Campus traffic or parking violation notice was issued to you unjustly, or if you feel that the circumstances were so compelling as to not warrant the violation, you may appeal the violation notice.
 To appeal, contact the Student Life and Community Outreach Office within seven (7) working days after the violation was issued.
 If the Student Life and Community Outreach Office is unable to arrange matters to your satisfaction, inform them that you wish to appeal to the Ticket Appeals Committee.
-The Ticket Appeals Committee will meet within (2) days of receiving an appeal request and render decision.
+The Ticket Appeals Committee will process the appeal within two (2) working days of receiving an appeal request and render a decision.
 A student can only bring a particular violation to the committee once.
 The Committee is the final authority with regard to ticket appeals.